serverless-guy/app-example/readme.md

 Please note that, in the example, it is using jsonplaceholder as API, some data may or will not be saved if you're to use `POST` endpoint.

+# Issues:

+* unable to run lambda locally due to misconfiguration
+* some libraries/modules may not work on unit test